Which Casino Payment Method Is Fastest for Deposits & Withdrawals?

 - ✅ You only care about instant deposits-withdrawals will go through something else

-- ✅ Your German bank supports Sofort (most major ones do)
+- ✅ Your bank supports Sofort (most major European banks do)

 - ✅ Keeping transfers free matters to you